-Monthly total rainfall data were converted to total annual rainfall for the analysis using Excel 2010 software.
+Monthly total rainfall data were converted to total annual rainfall for the analysis.
 Analyses of trends and fluctuations were done using the least squares linear fitting.
 SPI values were evaluated with the aid of SPSS version 17 software.
 The SPI values were plotted against the years using Excel 2010 software.
-Regression analysis has been used in conjunction with other tools for the analysis of trends in climatic parameters in Nigeria [5, 21, 22] and across the globe [23-27].
+Regression analysis has been used in conjunction with other tools for the analysis of trends in climatic parameters in Nigeria (e.g. [5, 21, 22] etc.) and across the globe (e.g. [23-27] etc.).

-The SPI is expressed according to McKee et al. [16] as:
+The SPI is expressed as [16]: